badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 ## Choice of API

-Before going into details on how we would implement it, in iOS platform we effectively have 2 API choices:
+Before going into details how we would implement it, in iOS platform we effectively have 2 API choices:

 - Use [Core Graphics][]
 - Use [OpenGL ES][]

 In this case the most lightweight and first choice of implementation will be direct use of Core Graphics.
-The reason is twofold; firstly we should prefer higher level APIs to achieve what we need, as they offer better abstractions and need less code; secondly, using OpenGL ES the amount of setup and developer knowledge is higher, but this would be a small part of our application and the performance of Core Graphics is expected to be sufficient.
+The reason is twofold; firstly we should always try to use higher level APIs to achieve what we need, as they offer better abstractions and need less code; secondly, using OpenGL ES requires more setup and higher developer knowledge, but this would be a small part of our application and the performance of Core Graphics is expected to be sufficient.

 We will use Swift and XCode 6.4 (in beta at the time of writing this article).

 ## Naive version

-This is the first part of the tutorial series and we will build a naive version and analyse what is wrong and what can be improved.
+This is the first part of the tutorial series and we will build a naive version, analyse what is wrong and what can be improved.

 ### Give me the code!

 All the code for this tutorial series is [here][repository]

-Enough introductions.
-So a first thought on how to enable drawing for user is to use [Core Graphics][] in a view.
+A first thought how to enable drawing for user is to use [Core Graphics][] in a view.

 The simplest initial approach is to create a UIView subclass that handles the user touches and constructs a Bezier path with the points the user goes through.
 Then we will redraw every time a new point is added by user moving the finger.
 We will draw simple straight lines between captured points, and we will add a round cap to the stroke.